cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Supported OpenStack Versions
 ----------------------------
-Loom has been extensively tested on Havana, but it also supports Grizzly out of the box.
+Continuuity Loom has been extensively tested on Havana, but it also supports Grizzly out of the box.

 .. note:: Click here for more information on how :doc:`Openstack should be configured <openstack-config>` currently to support provisioning with Loom.
 Several limitations that exist will be eliminated in future releases of Loom.

 Supported Internet Protocols
 ----------------------------
-Loom requires IPv4.
+Continuuity Loom requires IPv4.
 IPv6 is currently not supported.

 Supported Browsers
 ------------------